onurkarabulut/udp-file-transfer/README.md

 # udp-file-transfer
-* Windows ve Linux işletim sistemleri içi uyumludur.
+* It is compatible for Windows and Linux operating systems.
-* Bağlantı UDP üzerinden gerçekleşmektedir.
+* The connection takes place over UDP.
-## Sunucu
+## Server
-* Sunucu 42. portu dinlemektedir.
+* The server is listening on port 42.
-## İstemci
+## Client
-* **istemci.py** çalıştırıldığında IP adresi olarak **sunucu.py**'nin IP adresi girilmelidir.
+* When **client.py** is run, the IP address of **server.py** should be entered as the IP address.
-* Sunucuya bağlantı sağlandığında sunucu üzerindeki klasörde bulunan dosya isimlerini istemciye gönderir.
+* When a connection is made to the server, it sends the file names in the folder on the server to the client.
-* İstemci bu klasörde bulunan dosyaları GET dosya_adı yazarak ilgili dosyayı indirebilir.
+* The client can download files located in this folder with the GET file_name command.
-* İstemci kendi klasöründe bulunan dosyalarıda PUT dosya_adi yazarak sunucuya gönderebilir.
+* The client can send the files in its own folder to the server with the PUT file_name command.